openthread/openthread/src/cli/README.md

 ### nat64 cidr \<IPv4 address\>

-Sets IPv4 CIDR in the NAT64 translator.
+Sets the IPv4 CIDR in the NAT64 translator.

+Note:

+- A valid CIDR must have a non-zero prefix length.
+- when updating the CIDR, NAT64 translator will be reset and all existing sessions will be expired.

 `OPENTHREAD_CONFIG_NAT64_TRANSLATOR_ENABLE` is required.